-- Those applying to part time study may be eligible to apply for Accredited Prior Learning (APL).
+- Those applying to part time study may be eligible to apply for Recognised Prior Learning (RPL).
 This may apply to you if you have studied at postgraduate level in the last five years (including PGCE), and covered the same topics as will be covered in modules available on the programme you have applied for.

 - If you think you may be eligible, please email educationpostgrad at warwick dot ac dot uk

-- All APL applications are considered on a case by case basis by the Course Director and centrally within our Student Records Department.
+- All RPL applications are considered on a case by case basis by the Course Director and centrally within our Student Records Department.

-- Students who's PGCE is from Warwick University and are interested in the MA EDucational Innovation can find more information on APL here
+- Students who's PGCE is from Warwick University and are interested in the MA Educational Innovation can find more information on RPL here

 How to apply